SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 **Video: Sequence - Give context a scene - [5:18 - 5:23](https://youtu.be/g4_MnAZJpxg?t=318)**

-### 6. Montage
+### 7. Montage

-Montage is video editing together several video clips to form a new idea, meaning or create a summary of events.
+A montage is video editing together several video clips to form a new idea, meaning or create a summary of events.

 For example, a montage can help reveal the connections between things and show the nature of what's happening over time.